 Like we always say be prepared for the worst, even in case of travelling abroad it’s important to be aware of possible scammers who could simply ruin your much planned trip.
 We have often come across situations where in the tourist is either fooled or simply misguided, leading to huge financial loss.
 This becomes a more evident practice when you land up in a foreign land with a few local contacts and you tend to rely on strangers for assistance.
-That’s when they come in picture and make the most out of their evil intensions.
-Remember you will always be vulnerable to such scans, hence always be precautionary while doing each and every activity.
+That’s when they come in picture and make the most out of their evil intentions.
+Remember you will always be vulnerable to such scam, hence always be precautionary while doing each and every activity.

 To keep such scammers at bay and ensure your trip gives you good memories only there are few tips that need to be followed:

 Though this may sound unpleasant but it’s always a good practice to avoid accepting free entry passes or free souvenirs.
 Often people who initially approach you with these freebies end up asking for money once you accept it and then often quarrel or create a chaos if you refrain from paying them.